-Many people don’t recognize the long-term effects of trauma, dismissing symptoms like anxiety, self-doubt, or emotional numbness as personality traits rather than unresolved wounds.
+Unhealed trauma can quietly shape every aspect of life, from relationships and career to mental and physical health.
+Many people do not recognize the long-term effects of trauma, dismissing symptoms like anxiety, self-doubt, or emotional numbness as personality traits rather than unresolved wounds.
+Understanding the signs is the first step toward healing.

 12 Signs of Unhealed Trauma

+Trauma does not always manifest in obvious ways.
 Instead, it can show up in behaviors, thoughts, and emotions that interfere with daily life.
-Here are 12 key signs that indicate past trauma may still be affecting you:
+Here are 12 key signs that indicate past trauma may still be affecting you.

 - Persistent anxiety or overwhelm: Feeling constantly on edge, even in safe situations.